tree-sitter/csharp-tree-sitter/README.md

 ## Building

 Requirements:
-- (so far) only buildable on Windows (the Makefile in the `tree-sitter` has OS-specific stuff in it so far)
+- Windows-only (the Makefile in the `tree-sitter` has OS-specific stuff in it so far)
 - .NET 7

 We'll first need to build the dependencies, and then the C# project.